 What do you want to accomplish in this role?

 This role involves execution of our strategic goals, both in the near and long term, regionally.
 I think there are many great leaders at RP practices, and I hope to help coordinate our excellent radiologists and support teammates to achieve our mission of transforming radiology.
 There are a lot of changes coming – in AI, reimbursement, regulations and policy, aging populations, etc.– I’m excited to help navigate those changes.

 What does the future of radiology look like in 5 years?
 10 years?
 How will RP contribute to that?

 In five years, we will be using AI more in our practices, and while I’m confident that AI won’t replace radiologists, I know it will be a valuable tool to assist us.
 As reimbursement, value and industry pressures increase, scale will be really important.
 At nearly 20% of gross domestic product, healthcare will inevitably change, as the current environment is unsustainable.
 Most likely, we will see more practices and hospitals joining larger national healthcare organizations.

-Dr. Raj Shah is the Associate Chief Medical Officer for Operations in Texas, New Mexico and Oklahoma at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our website and on Twitter, LinkedIn and Instagram.
+Dr. Raj Shah is the Associate Chief Medical Officer for Operations in Texas, New Mexico and Oklahoma at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.